luckman212/alfred-contacts-search/README.md

 - QuickLook works!
 Press and release the <kbd>⇧SHIFT</kbd> key from Alfred’s result list to preview a contact card.
 - Hold the <kbd>⌘COMMAND</kbd> key while actioning a contact to reveal that contact’s .abcdp file in Finder.
 - Hold the <kbd>⌥OPTION</kbd> key while actioning a contact to open the contact in the native Contacts.app.
+- To search for contacts with a specific email domain (e.g. perhaps who all work for the same company) you can type `@corp.foo`
+- As of v1.5, **notes** are also included in the search (can be turned off in the Workflow Configuration if desired)

 ### Narrowing Scope